lab11/socitrack/software/analysis/README.md

 Next, run the `tottagSmoother.py` script, which takes at least 2 arguments: the number of data points over which to smooth, followed by a list of every log file you would like to smooth.
-The smoother woks by taking a moving average with a width of SMOOTHING_VAL.
+The smoother works by taking a moving average with a width of SMOOTHING_VAL.
 When it encounters a gap in the data greater than the aforementioned value, the smoothing buffer is cleared and it starts over after the gap.
 To run the script, enter: